MihaElena/passwords-generator/README.md

-This is a SOLO project I made using HTML, CSS and Javascript - it generates 2 passwords (15 characters each) everytime the user clicks the "Generate passwords" button.
+This is a SOLO project I made using HTML, CSS and Javascript, while learning with SCRIMBA - it generates 2 passwords (15 characters each) everytime the user clicks the "Generate passwords" button.

 ## About Scrimba